Interpersonal Neurobiology - Faculty

 Alissa Bagan, MS, LMHC, is a therapist and teacher who integrates the discoveries of neuroscience into her practice with her clients on a daily basis.
 Alissa received her master’s degree from Seattle Pacific University (SPU) and embraces a systemic perspective in her work.
 Before moving to Portland, Alissa specialized as a Medical Family Therapist at the University of Washington Family Medicine Residency and Harborview Hospital in Seattle, where she worked alongside primary care physicians to provide integrated healthcare for patients.
 From there, Alissa’s interest in the mind-body relationship deepened as she has been closely mentored for over 3 years by Bonnie Badenoch, therapist, teacher and author of Being a Brain-Wise Therapist: A Practical Guide to Interpersonal Neurobiology.
 Bonnie has been part of the faculty for the Interpersonal Neurobiology Certificate series at PSU for several years in both the Brain-Savvy Practitioner series and the IPNB of Trauma series and Alissa has enjoyed sharing Bonnie’s passion for teaching.
 Now practicing in Vancouver, Washington at Western Psychological and Counseling Services, Alissa enjoys weaving the discoveries of neuroscience into the art of therapy and is excited to be taking over the Brain-Savvy series with Bonnie’s support and blessing.

-Rachel H. Cunliffe, PhD, is a college instructor, researcher, and freelance writer.
+Rachel H. Cunliffe, PhD, is an assistant professor in the conflict resolution program at PSU and is also a researcher and freelance writer.
 She received her BA and MA from Cambridge University, England, her teaching degree from Manchester University, England, her MEd in educational psychology from University of Minnesota, and her PhD from University of Arizona in special education and rehabilitation.
 The first six yeas of Rachel's career were in deaf education in a school where half of the children were from non-English speaking homes.
 At University of Arizona, she taught Teacher Research Methodology and a Literacy and Deafness course, and supervised student teacher interns.
 Her dissertation was the culmination of a ten-year study on the use of dialogue journals between student teachers and university supervisors during teaching internships.
 During her years in deaf education, she became interested in what happens to youth with disabilities when they come in contact with the criminal justice system.
-For several years she has taught a three-course series on restorative justice at the Hatfield School of Government, Portland State University, and is an adjunct faculty member for three universities.
+For several years she has taught a three-course series on restorative justice at the Hatfield School of Government at Portland State University.
 Mostly teaching online, she has developed a caring methodology for cyber classrooms.

 Christine Downs, MEd, has been an instructor at Portland State University in the Graduate School of Education's Special Education Department.
 For fifteen years, she has taught courses and served as cohort leader and field supervisor for graduate students becoming special educators.
 Also an artist and a self-described right-brained individual, Christine regularly instructed a course in classroom-based assessment, introducing teacher candidates to authentic assessment, data collection and progress monitoring for informing instructional decisions.
 She believes there is an art and a science to good teaching.